arkatsy/nodejs-auth-example/README.md

 ### Example of a simple session authentation with Node.js

-Install deps with `npm i` (will install the deps for both client and server workspaces).
+Install deps with `npm i` (will install the deps for both client and server workspaces automatically).

 Then `npm run dev`: